dask/dask-ml/docs/source/modules/api.rst

 Meta-estimators for scikit-learn
 ================================

-dask-ml provides some meta-estimators parallelize certain components.
+dask-ml provides some meta-estimators that help use regular scikit-learn compatible estimators with Dask arrays.

 .. currentmodule:: dask_ml